Leveraging Seasonality Leads to 650% Non-Branded Profit Growth

 America’s top online retailer for car restoration parts with a massive inventory of parts for classic cars dating back to 1947.

-Optimize Google Ads and Bing Ads toward to most profitable quarters of the year using a seasonal Paid Search budget.
+Optimize Google Ads and Microsoft Ads toward to most profitable quarters of the year using a seasonal Paid Search budget.

 Set an average monthly budget, spend X amount more during high profitability periods in Q2 and Q4, and X amount less during lower profitability periods in Q1 and Q3.

-Begin tracking profit in AdWords, per each campaign.
+Begin tracking profit in Google Ads, per each campaign.
 Get rid of the static monthly budget.
 Move to favor a budget influenced by seasonality and budget for profit in relation to its ebbs and flows amongst various campaigns.

 +650% estimated profit growth